playnomi/moai-dev/3rdparty/Chartboost/README.md

 # Chartboost for iOS

-*Version 3.1.1*
+*Version 5.0*

 The Chartboost iOS SDK is the cornerstone of the Chartboost network.
-It provides the functionality for showing ads and  more apps pages, and tracking analytics and in-app purchase revenue.
+It provides the functionality for showing interstitials, More-Apps pages, and tracking in-app purchase revenue.

 ### Usage